Contents

 • Marketplace SLA countdown timers to prevent missed deadlines

 eDesk reports that eCommerce businesses using its integrated sentiment analysis see 27% improvements in CSAT scores and faster resolution times for negative-sentiment tickets.
+The platform’s broader approach to AI customer service efficiency is what makes the sentiment layer work in practice rather than in theory.

 Best for: Multi-channel eCommerce sellers who need sentiment analysis integrated directly into their customer service workflow, not as a separate reporting layer.
-Teams managing high ticket volumes across multiple marketplaces benefit most from eDesk’s unified, context-rich approach.
+Teams managing high ticket volumes across multiple marketplaces benefit most from the unified, context-rich approach.

-Zendesk
+2. Zendesk

 Zendesk is one of the most established names in customer support software.
 Its AI-powered intelligent triage system automatically detects customer intent, language, and sentiment on incoming tickets.
 The platform labels tickets as positive, negative, or neutral, and support teams can use those labels to create custom routing rules and priority views.